shuboxio/shubox-site/src/jekyll/_posts/2018-05-10-choosing-the-right-next-gen-format-for-your-images.md

 summary: "There are a lot more options for images these days than just JPGs and PNGs."
 ---

 The web is getting bigger and slower.
 One of the easiest ways to improve the big part is to [compress your images](https://userinterfacing.com/the-fastest-way-to-increase-your-sites-performance-now/) (or you can do it [automatically](https://shubox.io/docs/#setup-image-transforms) with Shubox).
-A better way would be to choose the right image type in the first place.
+An alternate question you could ask yourself is whether your image formats are the right type of images in the first place.

 ## The basic way to choose image types